-Enjoy a bit of history fossilized forever in time.
+Enjoy a bit of history fossilized forever in time in tar pits that still remain today to go along with a nice museum.

 One of our biggest fears is stepping in quicksand and slowly descending…First to your ankles, then your knees, then your belly button, then your chin…